Noah211/SpaceInvaders3D/Assets/README.txt

 Works Cited
 -----------
-Any assets from the unity asset store have been excluded from Github by using a .gitignore.
+Any assets from the unity asset store have been excluded from GitHub by using a .gitignore.
 However, you can access them on the asset store at the links below.

 •https://assetstore.unity.com/packages/2d/textures-materials/milky-way-skybox-94001
 •https://assetstore.unity.com/packages/3d/vehicles/space/star-sparrow-modular-spaceship-73167